purpleidea/flabbergast/flabbergast-manual.md

       y : Drop
     }

-In most other languages, this would break the class since any references to the deleted method or field would be invalid, but in Flabbergast, any references to the removed attribute simply follow normal lookup and can find the value elsewhere.
+In most other languages, this would break the class since any references to the deleted method or field would be invalid, but in Flabbergast, any references to the removed attribute follow normal lookup and can find the value elsewhere.

 Templates can also act as functions.
 Undefined attributes are parameters, and a single attribute can act as a result: